A single visionary leader rooted in humility can change a community. Many working together can transform our country.

 Lead for America selects, trains, and places our nation’s most promising young leaders in two-year paid fellowships in local governments as a means of strengthening America’s public institutions, supporting our local communities, and cultivating a new generation of transformational public service leaders.

 Over the course of the two years, LFA Fellows will gain a new perspective and appreciation for local government, understand the most pressing issues facing our communities, be equipped with tools to enact communal and systemic change, establish relationships with partner universities and organizations, and gain opportunities to engage with a growing alumni network of passionate leaders, who together will continue to serve as transformational public service leaders in communities across the nation.

-Education award upon successful completion of service, Health coverage, Housing, Living allowance, Stipend, Student loan forbearance, Training
+Childcare assistance if eligible, Health coverage, Housing, Living allowance, Stipend, Training

 As a Fellow, you're going to be pushed and you're going to be challenged.
 But you're also going to have access to world-class training, a community of like-minded peers, a national network of public service leaders, and a staff that will be asking for your advice on how best to shape this program.
 Most importantly, you're going to be doing work that really matters.
 We're excited to meet you and create this experience together.